Accessibility Statement

 One study found that in the past five years, 75% of cats that went missing were reunited with their humans: “In this study, 59% of cats were found by looking in the neighborhood and 30% came home on their own; only 2% were found at the local animal control.”

-Even if you’ve microchipped your cat and outfitted her with an ID tag, there are multiple strategies you can employ to take the matter into your own hands—without relying on the kindness of strangers who may or may not be able to catch your lost fur baby.
+Even if you’ve microchipped your cat and outfitted them with an ID tag, there are multiple strategies you can employ to take the matter into your own hands—without relying on the kindness of strangers who may or may not be able to catch your lost fur baby.

 1. Make sure your cat isn’t hiding somewhere inside

 This may seem totally obvious, but you should never underestimate a cat’s ability to discover new hiding places.
 Check cracks and crevices in the basement, recliners, cupboards, drawers, closets, loose ceiling tiles, under mattresses, inside your dryer, the list goes on!
-Fortunately, there’s a good chance your kitty is just an expert at concealing herself and not lost at all.
+Fortunately, there’s a good chance your kitty is just an expert at concealing and not lost at all.

 2. Shake treat bags and open canned cat food